-- In addition, junior and/or senior students who have not declared a concentration need to declare your concentration.
+- Junior and/or senior students who have not declared a concentration need to declare your concentration.
 This will help your DARS record to be accurate when planning your career and course path.
-Please stop by the main FWCB office to declare your concentration.
+Please stop by the FWCB advising office to declare your concentration.

-- Students who began the FWCB major after Summer 2012, should contact the Academic Advisor you are assigned to in RAMWeb for questions related to CSU registration, courses, etc. or:
+- For advising questions all FWCB majors and minors students should contact your Academic Advisor listed in your RAMWeb account for questions related to CSU registration, courses, etc. or:

 To Schedule An Appointment: https://fwcbrandall.acuityscheduling.com